 Sol.-Take any line AB.
-Divide it in C, so that the rectangle $AB \cdot BC$ shall be equal to AC^2 [II.
+Divide it in C, so that the rectangle $AB \cdot BC$ shall be equal to $AC^2$ [II.
 XI.].
 With A as centre, and AB as radius, describe the circle BDE, and in it place the chord BD equal to AC [I.].
 Join AD.
 ADB is a triangle fulfilling the required conditions.

 Dem.-Join CD.
 About the triangle ACD describe the circle CDE [v.].
-Then, because the rectangle $AB \cdot BC$ is equal to AC^2 (const.), and that AC is equal to BD (const.); therefore the rectangle $AB \cdot BC$ is equal to BD^2 .
+Then, because the rectangle $AB \,.\, BC$ is equal to $AC^2$ (const.), and that AC is equal to BD (const.); therefore the rectangle $AB \,.\, BC$ is equal to $BD^2$ .
 Hence

 [III.
 XXXII.]
 BD touches the circle ACD.
 Hence the angle $BD\overline{C}$ is equal to the angle A in the alternate segment [III.
 XXXII.].
-To each add CDA, and we have the angle BDA equal to the sum of the angles CDA and A; but the exterior angle BCD of the triangle ACD is equal to the sum of the angles CDA and A. Hence the angle BDA is equal to BCD; but since AB is equal to AD, the angle BDA is equal to ABD; therefore the angle CBD is equal to BCD.
+To each add CDA, and we have the angle BDA equal to the sum of the angles CDA and A; but the exterior angle BCD of the triangle ACD is equal to the sum of the angles CDA and A; but the exterior angle BDA is equal to BCD; but since AB is equal to AD, the angle BDA is equal to ABD; therefore the angle CBD is equal to BCD.
 Hence [I. VI.]
-BD is equal to CD; but BD is equal to AC (const.); therefore AC is equal to CD, and therefore [I. V.] the angle CDA is equal to A; but BDA has been proved to be equal to the sum of CDA and A. Hence BDA is double of A. Hence each of the base angles of the triangle ABD is double of the vertical angle.
+BD is equal to CD; but BD is equal to AC (const.); therefore AC is equal to CD, and therefore [I. V.] the angle CDA is equal to A; but BDA has been proved to be equal to the sum of CDA and A. Hence BDA is double of the vertical angle.

-- 1. Prove that ACD is an isosceles triangle whose vertical angle is equal to three times each of the base angles. - 2.
-Prove that BD is the side of a regular decagon inscribed in the circle BDE. - 3.
-If DB, DE, EF be consecutive sides of a regular decagon inscribed in a circle, prove BF BD = radius of circle. - 4.
-If E be the second point of intersection of the circle ACD with BDE, DE is equal to DB; and if AE, BE, CE, DE be joined, each of the triangles ACE, ADE is congruent with ABD. - 5.
-AC is the side of a regular pentagon inscribed in the circle ACD, and EB the side of a regular pentagon inscribed in the circle BDE. - 6.
-Since ACE is an isosceles triangle, $EB^2 EA^2 = AB \cdot BC$ -that is $= BD^2$; therefore $EB^2 BD^2 = EA^2$ -that is, the square of the side of a pentagon inscribed in a circle exceeds the square of the side of the decagon inscribed in the same circle by the square of the radius.
+1. Prove that ACD is an isosceles triangle whose vertical angle is equal to three times each of the base angles.

+2. Prove that BD is the side of a regular decagon inscribed in the circle BDE.

+3. If DB, DE, EF be consecutive sides of a regular decagon inscribed in a circle, prove BF - BD = radius of circle.

+4. If E be the second point of intersection of the circle ACD with BDE, DE is equal to DB; and if AE, BE, CE, DE be joined, each of the triangles ACE, ADE is congruent with ABD.

+5. AC is the side of a regular pentagon inscribed in the circle ACD, and EB the side of a regular pentagon inscribed in the circle BDE.

+6. Since ACE is an isosceles triangle, $EB^2 - EA^2 = AB \cdot BC$ -that is $= BD^2$ ; therefore $EB^2 - BD^2 = EA^2$ -that is, the square of the side of a pentagon inscribed in a circle exceeds the square of the side of the decagon inscribed in the same circle by the square of the radius.